p-v-d-Veeken/sdm/doc/paths.md

 ### POST /clients/{clientId}/records

 #### Description
-Creates a new 'Record' enitity for thr thw owning client
+Creates a new 'Record' enitity for the owning client

 #### Parameters